eliminmax/uclp/docs/LanguageConcept.md

 There are the normal unary and binary operations that most languages have, as well as downcasts to shrink integers to a smaller size, as well as sign extensions and zero extensions to grow them.

 By default, operations are assumed to follow unsigned semantics.
-For operations where unsigned and signed semantics differ, a signed variant exists, using the `@` sign at the start of the operator
+For operations where unsigned and signed semantics differ, a signed variant exists, using the `@` sign at the start of the operator.

 ### Overview and Syntax